 I let him think about that for a bit while I stripped down and jumped into the shower.

 I relived the night as I watched the nightmare wash from my body.
 Blood, dirt, sweat, leaves and grime… the runoff alternated brown and crimson as the evidence of the night swirled down the drain.
 I opened up the cut on my wrist and rinsed it out thoroughly, more afraid of infection than the hurt it gave me opening it up.

 Tim followed, showering up as I found some of my old clothes for him to wear.

 As he got dressed, I wound an ACE bandage over the cut on my arm as I tried to piece together what we’d do.
 But I had no plan at all.
-Basically we’d wait to see if anyone knew we were involved with the accident and murder.
+Basically, we’d wait to see if anyone knew we were involved in the accident and murder.
 I didn’t think we’d better go to anyone with news of Mark Palmer’s hat in Bumpy’s basement because that would lead right back to us and implicate us immediately.